jayinc/docs/content/client-libraries/voice-forms/voice-checkbox/_index.md

   }
 </script>

 Voice Checkbox is a voice-enabled checkbox component.
-It can automatically change to checked if the specified _entity type_ is found in the SpeechSegment.
+It changes to checked if the specified _entity type_ is found in the SpeechSegment.

 You can [customise the appearance](#styling-the-components) the component with `css`.